 Clients utilizing responsible investing strategies and environment, social responsibility and corporate governance (ESG) factors may underperform strategies which do not utilize responsible investing and ESG considerations.
 Responsible investing and ESG strategies may operate by either excluding the investments of certain issuers or by selecting investments based on their compliance with factors such as ESG.
 These strategies may exclude certain sectors or industries from a client's portfolio, potentially negatively affecting the client's investment performance.
 A client's strategy may forgo some market opportunities available to portfolios that do not use an ESG criteria.
 Stocks of companies with ESG practices may shift into and out of favor with stock market investors depending on market and economic conditions.
-The client's or strategy's performance may at times be better or worse than performance of accounts or strategies that do not use an ESG criteria.
+The client's or strategies that do not use an ESG criteria.

-B. | Material Risks
+B. Material Risks